“Staying in Place” order will be in effect for GVSU students living in Allendale Township from September 17 through October 1. Read more

 Medical Laboratory Science

 The medical laboratory science program is accredited by the National Accrediting Agency for Clinical Laboratory Science.
 The radiation therapy program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
 The cardiovascular sonography program is accredited under the Commission on Accreditation of Allied Health Education Program (CAAHEP) and programmatically through the Joint Review Committee on Education in Cardiovascular Technology (JRC-CVT).
 The diagnostic medical sonography program is accredited by the Joint Review Committee on Education in Diagnostic Medical Sonography (JRCDMS).
 The health information management program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
 The occupational therapy program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).
 The physician assistant studies program is accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
 The physical therapy program is accredited by the Commission on Accreditation in Physical Therapy Education of the American Physical Therapy Association.
 The speech-language pathology M.S. program is a candidate for accreditation by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association.
 The clinical dietetics program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), which is the accrediting agency for the Academy of Nutrition and Dietetics (AND).
-The public health program is undergoing accreditation by the Council on Education for Public Health (CEPH).
+The public health program is accredited by the Council on Education for Public Health (CEPH).
 The therapeutic recreation program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) through its Committee on Accreditation of Recreational Therapy Education (CARTE).

 Undergraduate Secondary Admission

-Four undergraduate majors in the College of Health Professions require a selective secondary admissions/application process: communication sciences and disorders, medical laboratory science, therapeutic recreation, health information management, and allied health sciences in the following emphases: health professional degree completion, histotechnology, and respiratory care.
+Five undergraduate majors in the College of Health Professions require a selective secondary admissions/application process: communication sciences and disorders, medical laboratory science, therapeutic recreation, health information management, and allied health sciences in the following emphases: health professional degree completion, histotechnology, and respiratory care.
 See the Academic Programs section of the catalog for details.

 Admission into diagnostic medical sonography, cardiovascular sonography, and radiation therapy involves a competitive secondary admissions/application process.
 See appropriate Academic Program description for detailed information on undergraduate admission.

-The doctorate of audiology, the master's degree programs in clinical dietetics, medical dosimetry, occupational therapy, physician assistant studies, public health, and speech-language pathology require completion of a baccalaureate degree and submission of a graduate application and corresponding materials; admission into these programs is competitive.
+The doctorate of audiology, as well as the master's degree programs in clinical dietetics, medical dosimetry, occupational therapy, physician assistant studies, public health, and speech-language pathology require completion of a baccalaureate degree and submission of a graduate application and corresponding materials; admission into these programs is competitive.
 See appropriate Academic Program description for detailed information on the admission requirements.

 The CHP Student Services office (CHPSS) is a key resource for academic advising services and admissions to Grand Valley's CHP programs and majors.
 Grand Valley students who declare a major within the College of Health Professions are each assigned to a professional academic advisor and encouraged to meet with their advisor at a minimum once per year but preferably each semester.
 The majority of programs in CHP are competitive; it is in the student's best interest to get academic advising throughout the college career.